Aydenalv6282/Veritas-Rubiks/README.md

-Please be forgiving, this was the first time I did anything AI related :)
+Please be forgiving, this was the first time I did anything AI related this complex :)